-- Enroll on a Hobbies class and stick to it the full year.
+- Enrol on a Hobbies class and stick to it the full year.

 - Have an evening of a week only for myself.

-- Have a humor time once in a week… Where you are either reading comics or funny stories.
+- Have a humour time once in a week… Where you are either reading comics or funny stories.
 Or Going for a stand-up comedy show or watching a comedy move.

 - Visit a new place in your own town once a month.
 Relax and enjoy the experience.